-Sometimes a batch of fermented vegetables might turn out to be a little mushy.
-This has happened to me a few times, and I was really disappointed when I had to throw out a whole batch of my favorite fermented vegetables.
+Sometimes a batch of fermented vegetables might be a little mushy.
+This has happened to me a few times, and I was disappointed when I had to throw out a whole batch of my favorite fermented vegetables.

-However, I found that it can be prevented in the future by simply adding tannins to my fermented vegetable recipes.
+However, I found that it can be prevented by adding tannins to my fermented vegetable recipes.
 Bay leaves, grape leaves, and even a tea bag all provide a great source of tannins to help prevent a mushy outcome.
-Please read my post 11 Natural Sources of Tannins for Crunchy Fermented Pickles to learn more about how tannins help keep veggies crunchy.
+Please read my post, 11 Natural Sources of Tannins for Crunchy Fermented Pickles, to learn more about how tannins help keep veggies crunchy.

 The Process of Fermenting Carrots is Simple

-Fermented foods go through a rather simple process of combining salted water to fresh vegetables and letting sit for a few weeks.
-The lactic acid bacteria that are present on the surface of food multiplies and flourishes, creating an acidic environment that prevents spoilage or rot.
+Fermented foods go through a rather simple process of combining salted water with fresh vegetables and letting them sit for a few weeks.
+The lactic acid bacteria on the food surface multiply and flourish, creating an acidic environment that prevents spoilage or rot.

-The vegetables must be kept below the brine to create an anaerobic environment that lactic acid bacteria will thrive in.
+The vegetables must be kept below the brine to create an anaerobic environment where lactic acid bacteria will thrive.
 The magic all happens below the brine.
 I use these fermentation weights made by Siliware.
 You can buy them on Amazon here.

-If you don’t have any fermentation weights on hand, then try placing a few cabbage leaves on top of the vegetable to hold it below the brine.
-For more ideas on how to keep veggies below the brine check out my article Fermentation Weights: How to keep veggies submerged.
+If you don't have any fermentation weights, try placing a few cabbage leaves on top of the vegetable to hold it below the brine.
+For more ideas on keeping veggies below the brine, check out my article, Fermentation Weights: How to keep veggies submerged.

 Easy Lacto-Fermented Carrots Recipe

-Try adding any of these ingredients to your fermented carrots recipe: onions, garlic, ginger, bay leaves, dill leaves or other herbs to the jar as you pack in the carrot pieces.
+Add these ingredients to your fermented carrots recipe: onions, garlic, ginger, bay leaves, dill leaves, or other herbs to the jar as you pack in the carrot pieces.
 For a spicy variation, add 1 or 2 diced jalapenos or habaneros to the jar.